shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 Upon successful installation, a confirmation message will appear that says: "Casa installation successful!
 Point your browser to `https://<host>/casa`".

-Wait for some 30 seconds, then visit the URL and authenticate against Gluu to access Casa.
-By default the application is accesible at URL path `/casa`.
-If you want Casa to use a different context path please follow the steps listed [here](change-context-path.md).
-It is advisable to apply this customization before any credential enrollments take place.
+Wait for 30-60 seconds, then visit the URL and authenticate against Gluu to access Casa.

+By default Casa will be accesible at `<hostname>/casa`.
+To change the path follow the steps listed [here](change-context-path.md).
+However, it is advisable to apply this customization **before** credentials are enrolled.